 Sumatran Sounds is the website for Dr Megan Collins.
 Contemporary Musicologist and practice based researcher, Megan is a music theorist, composer and radio documentary maker from Wellington, New Zealand.
-Born and raised on the East Coast of New Zealand.
-Educated at Victoria University, Wellington and Institute Seni Indonesia (ISI) the Tertiary Arts Institute in West Sumatra, Indonesia.
-Speaks English and Indonesian.
-Works predominantly as ethnomusicologist, radio documentary maker and cross-cultural composer.
+Born and raised on the eastern coast of New Zealand, Megan was educated at Victoria University, Wellington and Institute Seni Indonesia (ISI) the Tertiary Arts Institute in West Sumatra, Indonesia.
+She speaks English and Indonesian and works predominantly in the domains of ethnomusicology, radio and cross-cultural composition.
 Megan performs regularly in New Zealand and Indonesia.
 Her current academic interests include hybridity in music, individual agency in culture and performing ethnography.